 Helping the Gateway City land in one of WalletHub’s top spots, the St. Louis Cardinals drew 3.4 million fans to downtown Busch Stadium in 2018, second only to the Los Angeles Dodgers and the New York Yankees.
 This comes after drawing 3.5 million fans to the ballpark in 2017.
 To add to the honors, the Cardinals have won 11 World Series Championships (only the New York Yankees have won more) and 19 National League pennants as of spring 2019.

 In addition, WalletHub ranked St. Louis first for having the most-engaged MLB fans—not a surprise for a city whose devotees are often referred to as the “Best Fans in Baseball.”
 The Cardinals also ranked fourth for best performing MLB team and were fifth on the list of cities with the most accessible MLB stadiums.

 While we love our Cardinals, the St. Louis region has a few other ways to catch nine innings.
-Baseball fans can head to O’Fallon, Mo., to check out the River City Rascals, or to Sauget, Ill., to see the Gateway Grizzlies.
-Both teams are members of the Frontier League, one of the four longest-running independent leagues in the nation.
+Baseball fans also can head to Sauget, Ill., to see the Gateway Grizzlies.
+The team is a member of the Frontier League, one of the four longest-running independent leagues in the nation.